Easy EARTH DAY Music Activities & Songs For Kids

 The Charm of Encanto

-This original song inspired by the Spanish word, encanto, is accompanied by an Orff arrangement, Latin rhythm and melodic elements, and is a great extension to the movie craze that has swept the nation.
+Not from the Disney movie, this original song inspired by the Spanish word, encanto, is accompanied by an Orff arrangement, Latin rhythm and melodic elements, and is a great extension to the movie that charmed the world.

 It’s a perfect concert selection or classroom exploration of Latin-flavored ostinati!